 The price of shoulder dislocation surgery in Turkey

 The price varies according to the surgical technique, the patient’s condition, and the degree of damage caused by the shoulder dislocation.
-Still, the price of shoulder arthroscopy in Turkey usually starts at $1,500.
-This cost may be higher in complex surgery cases, such as grafting and other surgical methods to treat recurrent shoulder dislocation.
+Usually, the price of shoulder arthroscopy in Turkey starts at around $5,000, and this cost may increase in cases of complex surgery such as grafting and other surgical methods to treat recurrent shoulder dislocation.

 In the end, shoulder dislocation surgery may be performed as an emergency when a severe dislocation causes serious damage to the structures surrounding the joint.
 The treated shoulder dislocation may lead to a problem in the joint's stability, making it vulnerable to recurrence of dislocation in the future.
 Here it is also possible to resort to dislocated shoulder surgery to correct the peace and stability of the joint to avoid repeated dislocation.